alixdecr/PRAB/apis/kafka-rest-proxy/README.md

 | PATCH | 1 | 2% |
 | DELETE | 5 | 10% |
 | TOTAL | 49 | 100% |

+### Other Information

+- Number of Unique Routes: 38

+- Number of Unique Query Parameters: 37